STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 application could use the counter data to adjust its transfer rate as the bandwidth usage from other network traffic increases or decreases.

-Performance Counters are |hpx| parallel processes which expose a predefined interface. |hpx| exposes special API functions that allow one to create, manage, read the counter data, and release instances of Performance Counters.
+Performance counters are |hpx| parallel processes that expose a predefined interface. |hpx| exposes special API functions that allow one to create, manage, and read the counter data, and release instances of performance counters.
 Performance Counter instances are accessed by name, and these names have a predefined structure which is described in the section :ref:`performance_counter_names`.
 The advantage of this is that any Performance